snowoflondon/everyday-r/README.md

 * [Data science blog covering fundamental concepts with R & Python code](https://brianjmpark.github.io/)

 ## Footnote
 All source code used to compile the book, including all code chunks and original markdown files are stored in this repository.
 The book is hosted on the `shinyapps.io` server and compiled using the R package `bookdown`.
+For more information on `bookdown`, check their [documentations](https://bookdown.org/yihui/bookdown/get-started.html)